 The “We Cannot Tell You” Lie

-They may even say that cannot tell you without getting their insured’s permission.
+They may even say they cannot tell you without their insured’s permission.
 Please.
-Go get it, I’ll wait.
+Go get it.
+I’ll wait.

 Remember this: The insured did not get any input on how the contract was written.
 The insurance company wrote the contract that governs what they can and cannot disclose.
 Think about that.
 If they “cannot tell you,” it is only because they made it so.